 You will be matched with a counsellor by the service and this may be either a male or female counsellor.
 We do understand that in certain cases it may be difficult for you to see a counsellor of a particular gender and we will do our best to match you with the counsellor who may be most appropriate to help you.
 If you want to specify a male or female counsellor please let us know either when you first contact us, or in your initial meeting and, wherever possible, we will do our best to accommodate this.

 When you first contact us (or someone contacts us on your behalf) we will need to take some details from you such as your name, address and age and the name of your GP.
 We will also ask you to give us an idea of the issues you would like counselling to help with.
 You do not have to go into detail or to tell us anything you are not comfortable with sharing.
 The information you give us will be kept confidential.
-Once we have your details we will offer you a 20minute initial meeting which will be an opportunity for you to meet with one of our counsellors and discuss how we can best help you.
+Once we have your details we will offer you a 20 minute initial meeting which will be an opportunity for you to meet with one of our counsellors and discuss how we can best help you.
 You will also have an opportunity to ask any questions.
 We will try to offer you an initial meeting within a week or two of you contacting us.
 After this there may be some time to wait until we are able to offer you ongoing counselling and we will discuss this with you in the initial meeting.

 Most of our counselling sessions take place at our counselling rooms in Winchester.

 When you first contact us we will ask about your availability to attend appointments and will do our best to offer you a day and time which is convenient for you.
 We will probably be able to offer you an appointment more quickly if you are able to be flexible especially if you are available to attend during a day as our evening appointments tend to be in high demand.
 When we are able to offer you a place to begin counselling we will offer you a weekly appointment which will take place at the same day and time each week.
 Please note that we are closed on Fridays and at weekends.

 There is no charge for our service.
 We are a registered charity and are able to offer free counselling thanks to the backing and generosity of our supporters.
 If you are able to make a contribution to the cost of your counselling sessions it will be gratefully received but there is no obligation for you to do so.

 Your initial meeting will be a short, 20 minute meeting so that we can assess how we can best help you and you may ask any questions you have about counselling.
 Once you begin counselling each session will last around 50 minutes but sometimes you may agree shorter sessions with your counsellor.

 Our aim is to provide enough counselling sessions to help you work through issues until you feel ready to finish counselling.
 For this reason we do not generally specify a time limit but instead this is something you will discuss with your counsellor so that you can work towards an ending when you and the counsellor feel would be appropriate.
 You are free to end your counselling sessions at any time but we would ask that you let us know if you decide to finish so that we can offer the space to someone on our waiting list.